mhz1990/Auto-Hub/README.md

 ## Service microservice

-Explain your models and integration with the inventory microservice, here.
+Created models Technician , AutomobileVO and appointment model that has relations with the technician model.
+As stated in code, if the technician is deleted it , the appointment should be deleted on cascade.
+Made initial migrations and pushed to branch.

 ## Sales microservice